 A common scenario that we see, especially as teams are getting started, is that a project is added but isn’t planned to start right away.
-If you only have just one project in your workspace, it will be viewed as the highest priority and in turn will fall into the schedule immediately.
+If you only have just one project in your workspace, it will be viewed as the highest priority and, in turn, will fall into the schedule immediately.
 Even with many projects in your workspace, this may still be a situation you find yourself running into.

 Delay Until Dates

-It is important to note that while a Delay Until date will ensure that work won’t start before a certain time, it does not guarantee that work will start on that date.
+It is important to note that while a Target Start date will ensure that work won’t start before a certain time, it does not guarantee that work will start on that date.

 Your work will schedule as soon as possible after that date based on the three factors mentioned above: the priority and estimated effort, as well as the availability of the resources taking it on.
 This will allow you to see what re-prioritizing or re-assigning needs to be done now to get the schedule that you want.

 Once a project has moved from the planning to execution phase, we begin to move away from these calculated dates.
-You’ll quickly notice that the Start [E] date never displays a point in the past.
+You’ll quickly notice that the Expected Start date never displays a point in the past.
 It’s most accurate to think of this as the date work is expected to start or for work to resume.